Your swimsuit is terrible for the environment

 In The Hands of The Customer

 About a decade ago, scientists discovered something alarming: When we wash synthetic materials, minuscule pieces of plastic are released into the water, which eventually find their way into the ocean.
 Biologists have found that that traces of microplastics are found inside fish, which means that they have now entered the human food chain.
 While the study of microplastics is still in its infancy, early research has shown that these materials are taxing our livers and kidneys.
-“Fashion is not the only industry contributing to this problem,” says Reformation’s Parry.
+“Fashion is not the only industry contributing to this problem,” says Reformation’s Talbot.
 “But synthetic apparel is definitely contributing to it.”

 Brands can’t control what happens to a product once it’s in the hands of the consumer.
 But with its swimwear campaign, Reformation is trying to raise awareness about the problem of microplastics.
 On its website, Reformation offers customers tips to reduce the shed of microplastic, including gently washing synthetic garments by hand in cold water (which has been shown to release fewer particles than the rigorous cycles of a washing machine).
 The company also sells a product called Guppyfriend, a bag that captures microfibers when you hand- or machine-wash your synthetic clothes, so that these particles don’t end up in waterways.

-But Parry admits that this is not an adequate solution.
+But Talbot admits that this is not an adequate solution.
 After all, you still need to somehow dispose of the microplastics inside the Guppyfriend bag.
 This involves pulling them out and putting them in the trash–but these tiny particles may end up in the waterways anyway, since they are swept away by rainwaters.
-Ultimately, Parry believes that the only way to truly deal with the problem is to install filters on washing machines or in the sewer system to capture the microplastics before the end up in the water–and then use an industrial machine to suck up these plastic particles and recycle them.
+Ultimately, Talbot believes that the only way to truly deal with the problem is to install filters on washing machines or in the sewer system to capture the microplastics before the end up in the water–and then use an industrial machine to suck up these plastic particles and recycle them.
 None of which is terribly realistic for an average consumer.
-Parry is also actively looking for materials that simply don’t shed.
+Talbot is also actively looking for materials that simply don’t shed.
 “Nothing is commercially available yet or at scale, but it might be possible to treat the fabrics differently in the fiber and fabric finishing process to avoid this issue,” she says.
 “That’s definitely going to be part of the solution.”

 Many swimwear brands that advertise their sustainable fabrics don’t have a good solution for helping customers recycle their swimsuits.
 Athleta, for instance, says it is actively working on an initiative that will collect old garments and recycle them, but this is several years off.

-At Reformation, Parry wants to give customers different ways to make products more circular.
+At Reformation, Talbot wants to give customers different ways to make products more circular.
 Customers can send wearable products to the online consignment store Thredup and receive credit to spend at Reformation.
 And they can also print out a free shipping label to send old products back to Reformation, where they will be sorted and recycled appropriately.

 While we have the technology to recycle fabrics made of a single fiber, like cashmere or cotton, it’s much harder to break down synthetics, which tend to be blends of different fibers.
 Currently, the best way to prevent synthetics from ending up in a landfill is to send them to a recycling facility that will chop the fabrics into little pieces, which can be used for other products, like housing insulation and the stuffing for throw pillows.

-Ultimately, Parry is gunning for a time when it will be possible to recycle plastic-based fibers.
+Ultimately, Talbot is gunning for a time when it will be possible to recycle plastic-based fibers.
 Scientists are currently developing machinery that will separate different fibers in a blend–pulling the nylon apart from the cotton, for instance–and turn them back into new fibers, which can be used for new clothes.
 This is much like the way we currently recycle paper into new paper, or plastic bottles into new bottles, in a perfectly circular system.
 Once we are able to scale this technology, it could transform the entire fashion industry.
 In theory, it would mean that fashion brands would never need to rely on raw materials ever again.

-While synthetic fabrics are currently a scourge on the planet, collecting in landfills and the oceans, Parry envisions a world in which we stopped making plastic altogether, and instead constantly recycle the plastic we already have.
-“No one really has the silver-bullet solution for circularity,” says Parry.
+While synthetic fabrics are currently a scourge on the planet, collecting in landfills and the oceans, Talbot envisions a world in which we stopped making plastic altogether, and instead constantly recycle the plastic we already have.
+“No one really has the silver-bullet solution for circularity,” says Talbot.
 “But one of the things that is promising about synthetics is that they can be recycled infinitely.”